If you're unfamiliar with the process of building and buying a Beracah Home, below you will find a brief timeline of what to expect.

 You may have financing already lined up with a financial institution that you currently work with – or you may need assistance.
 Beracah can assist you in every aspect of helping you finance your new home.

 3 – Building Your New Home (Conceptually) When Beracah officially starts drawing the home that you and your sales representative have agreed upon, you start down the path of “conception to completion”.
 Initially you will have a PD or “Preliminary Drawing” done of your home.
-Your sales representative will review this plan with you – if changes are needed, together you’ll note those changes and your sales representative will re-submit those changes back to Beracah.
+Your sales rep will review this plan with you – if changes are needed, together you’ll note those changes and your builder will re-submit those changes back to Beracah.
 This can go back & forth for a short amount of time – or can be as long as needed to get the “structural” components of your design correct.
-When that plan is approved, you’ll move to the next phase which involves picking out colors, countertops, fixtures, etc. You’ll also locate where you want electrical devices, media jacks, outlets, etc. As these new items are added to your plan, your plan gets closer to a “Final Release” – in which you and your sales representative will release the home to Beracah for production.
+When that plan is approved, you’ll move to the next phase which involves picking out colors, countertops, fixtures, etc. You’ll also locate where you want electrical devices, media jacks, outlets, etc. As these new items are added to your plan, your plan gets closer to a “Final Release” – in which you and your sales rep will release the home to Beracah for production.

-4 – Building Your New Home (Physically) Once you and your sales representative have released your home to Beracah for production, your sales rep will obtain necessary permits and begin construction of the foundation for your home (this might be crawlspace, basement, pilings, etc).
+4 – Building Your New Home (Physically) Once you and your sales rep have released your home to Beracah for production, your sales rep will obtain necessary permits and begin construction of the foundation for your home (this might be crawlspace, basement, pilings, etc).
 Depending on the size of your home, the typical ranch style home takes 8-10 days to be completed inside Beracah’s factory – with 1 day added for each additional section.
 As your home is being built in the factory, you’ll want to come to the factory and walk through it’s construction – we welcome and encourage you to do that.

 5 – Set Day Beracah’s “Gold Gloves” Transportation department delivers the sections that make up your new home.
 Unlike other modular manufacturers, Beracah’s transportation department not only delivers, but assists for the duration of the set of your Beracah Home.
 The crane and set crew are hired by Beracah for set day.
-The same crane companies and set crew have been working with Beracah for the past 10 years – meaning these companies are very familiar with setting particularly a “Beracah Home”.
+The same crane companies and set crew have been working with Beracah and it’s builders for the past 10 years – meaning these companies are very familiar with setting particularly a “Beracah Home”.
 They're great at what they do and they are invaluable business partners with us.

-7 – Final (C.O. – Moving In) Once your home is completed, your project manager will call for a final inspection to ensure that all finish work has been completed as per the Local, County & State building codes.
+7 – Final (C.O. – Moving In) Once your home is completed, your builder will call for a final inspection to ensure that all finish work has been completed as per the Local, County & State building codes.
 Upon passing this inspection, you are now ready to move into your new Beracah Home.